Scorpion197/Ecommerce-Web-App/README.md

 # Setting up PostgreSQL database

-The article below explains how to setup PostreSQL along with Django.
+The article below explains how to setup PostgreSQL along with Django.

 [How to use PostreSQL with django](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04)